 How to treat whiplash?

 Minor whiplash injuries can be treated with paracetamol, however some injuries may need medical attention.
 It may be necessary for your GP to prescribe stronger painkillers such as codeine.
 If pain persists for more than a couple of weeks you may need rehabilitation treatment such as physiotherapy.
+Read our guide on how to treat whiplash for more information.

 How long does whiplash last?